What Does Your Pee Say About Your Health?

 Ouch!
 Kidney Stones

 If you don’t cringe at the thought of kidney stones, perhaps you don’t know how they are passed.
 Kidney stones are bits of material that form in the kidneys, and they can be as large as a pearl in the worst cases.
-These are eventually passed through the urethra, a process that is frequently very painful.
+These are eventually passed in the urine through the urethra, a process that is frequently very painful.

 Once again, hints that you have kidney stones may be revealed by your pee.
 If you find that it is bloody, this may indicate kidney stones.
 The same is true if it is cloudy or smells awful.
 In addition, a urinalysis may reveal too much calcium in your pee, a condition known as hypercalciuria.